 It is… and that’s a great thing!
 Change is certainly needed and it’s something we need to keep working on; however, I am positive that the wheels are in motion and we are moving in the right direction.
 We face many challenges regarding sustainability and responsibility within our industry; every step of the process from design to distribution must be considered and adapted to help minimise the damage we are doing to the planet.
 The ideal scenario is to ‘design out waste’ and I’ve been reading about circular design, with companies like Nike and H&M developing solutions for ‘closed loop’ system where textiles and components have the ability to be recycled into new.
 A need for change encourages innovation, which in turn will spur new and exciting possibilities.

 How would you describe your personal style?
 What influences you the most?

-How are you hoping your designs will evolve in the future?
+How are you hoping your work will evolve in the future?

 Do you have any upcoming projects we should be on the lookout for?